 Entering The Gates Of Heaven Bali At Lempuyang Temple

-Once you have donated, you will receive a wrap that is required to enter the temple.
-You can bring your own wrap.
-If your outfit coordination is important to you, you will want to pack your own wrap or be at the mercy of available.
+Once you have donated, you will receive the required wrap to enter the temple.
+You can bring your wrap.
+If your outfit coordination is essential, you will want to pack your wrap or be at the mercy of available.

 The locals will “wrap” you up, and then off you go up the steep hill to the entrance.